Sam-Dragon/interview/kafka/star-questions.md

 #.
 Can kafka send synchronous request.
 Basically it is only used asynchronously ? <br>
  - Yes. by using completable future method of 'completableFuture.join()' or  using directly reading sendResult.get(Timeout)

+#.
+How would you decide number of partitions per topic? <br>
+ - It can be equal to number of consumers or more than that